 Membership cards in Texas are a tribute to our amazing students!
-Our cards showcase the Reflections artwork of Texas students.
-Utilizing the Digital Roster and Dues submission will provide your members with an amazing digital membership card with Reflections artwork.
+Using the Digital Roster and Dues submission will provide your members with an amazing digital membership card with Reflections artwork created by Texas students.

-Local PTAs can opt to receive printed English or Spanish membership cards.
+Local PTAs can also opt to receive printed English or Spanish membership cards.